karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Interfaces/UserNotificationApiInterface/updateUserNotificationById.md

-UserNotificationApiInterface::updateUserNotificationById — Updates the userNotification row identified by the given id.
+UserNotificationApiInterface::updateUserNotificationById — Updates the user notification row identified by the given id.